 Remembering 40th anniversary of Beirut Bombing with Yellow Ribbons

-ONSLOW COUNTY, N.C.
-(WITN) - An Eastern Carolina city is asking the community to join them in remembering the 1983 Beirut Bombing over the next 10 days, starting Friday.
+JACKSONVILLE, N.C.
+(WITN) - Students and survivors from an Eastern Carolina city are gathering with Yellow Ribbons to remember the 1983 Beirut Bombing.

-The City of Jacksonville and the Onslow Civic Affairs Committee are asking for people to join them in remembering the 40th anniversary of the 1983 Beirut Bombing through their Yellow Ribbon Campaign.
+This is one of three events the City of Jacksonville and the Onslow Civic Affairs Committee are holding for community members to join as they remember and observe the 40th anniversary of the 1983 Beirut Bombing through their Yellow Ribbon Campaign.

-The deployment pays tribute to the over 220 marines who lost their lives in the bombing on October 23rd, 1983.
+241 United States Marine Corps and Navy service members died in the Beirut bombing that was carried out by two suicide bombers on October 23rd, 1983.

-Today, students from the Northwoods Park Middle School in Jacksonville, members of the Beirut Advisory Board, and Beirut survivors will gather this morning for the ribbon deployment at 9 a.m. at Lejune Memorial Gardens.
+Today at the Beirut Memorial Grove, students and BVA members will tie yellow ribbons to each of the 273 trees at the grove.

-The next gathering is October 19th at the Beirut Memorial Grove.
-Students and BVA members will tie yellow ribbons to each of the 273 trees at the grove located at the intersection of US 17, NC 24, and Wilmington Highway across from Camp Geiger, in memory of those who died in Beirut and related incidents.
+This starts at 9 a.m. at the intersection of US 17, NC 24, and Wilmington Highway across from Camp Geiger, in memory of those who died in Beirut and related incidents.

 The Beirut Memorial Observance will take place Monday, October 23rd at 10:30 a.m. at the Lejeune Memorial Gardens.